Samuel-Gbadamosi/Multiple-Apps-in-Java/README.md

 Sound Recorder App ( That record and plays voice base on command given) Calculator App
 Bmi Calculator App ( body count app)
+Most especially a very big thanks to my senior dev *Eduardo Gullo* that assisted during the creation of this project :)